 What is a Breast Lift?

 Mastopexy (breast lift) is a surgical procedure for lifting and reshaping sagging breasts.
 Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
 By trimming excess skin and tightening supporting tissue, breasts can be made to sit higher on the chest and be firmer to the touch.
 In addition, the nipple and areola can be repositioned or resized to further enhance breast appearance.
-Because mastopexy does not change breast size, it is often combined with breast augmentation or reduction.
+Since Mastopexy does not change breast size, it is often combined with breast augmentation or reduction.

 Candidates For Mastopexy

 An eligible mastopexy candidate is in good overall health, maintains a stable weight, and has realistic expectations about what mastopexy can do.
 A woman who chooses to undergo mastopexy has one or more of the following:

 - Breasts that have lost shape or volume

 - Breasts that are flat or elongated